 Located in the Trexler Nature Preserve, this bridge is in a very pristine area surrounded by forested hiking trails.
 If you’re looking to spend a bit more time in the area, the preserve has 26 miles of hiking trails, though it’s best to park your car in one of the parking lots than on the side of the road next to the bridge.

 Next to Schlicher’s Covered Bridge, there’s a beautiful red barn on Jordan Creek’s southern bank.
-This building is actually located on the outskirts of the Lehigh Valley Zoo, which is located within the grounds of the preserve.
+This building is actually located on the outskirts of the Lehigh Valley Zoo which puts on the fantastic Winter Light Spectacular during the holiday season and is located within the grounds of the preserve.

 Schlicher’s Covered Bridge was completely rebuilt in 1995, so it is in excellent shape and, at least during the winter, was in one of the more scenic areas I’ve come across for a covered bridge in Pennsylvania.

 The bridge is located at the following GPS coordinates: 40.661711, -75.626739.

 Note: If you plan to visit both Schlicher’s Covered Bridge and Geiger’s Covered Bridge (below), consider parking at the Jordan Creek Ford Parking area (coordinates: 40.653855, -75.623534) in the Trexler Nature Preserve.
 From here, easy trails extend out in both directions to each bridge.
 Take the Elk Viewing Trail to Schlicher’s Covered Bridge and the Covered Bridge Trail to Geiger’s Covered Bridge.